ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/using/tcpmappings.md

 #### both terminating and originating TLS, with and without a client certificate

 If `host` is set, then TLS is terminated.
-In this case, $productName$ will terminate the incoming TLS connection, require that the host offered with SNI match the `host` attribute, and then make a **TLS** connection to the upstream host.
+In this case, Emissary will terminate the incoming TLS connection, require that the host offered with SNI match the `host` attribute, and then make a **TLS** connection to the upstream host.

 If `tls` is non-empty, then TLS is originated with a client certificate.
-In this case, $productName$ will use the `TLSContext` referred to by `tls` to determine the certificate offered to the upstream service.
+In this case, Emissary will use the `TLSContext` referred to by `tls` to determine the certificate offered to the upstream service.

 If `service` starts with `https://`, then then TLS is originated without a client certificate (unless `tls` is also set)

-In either case, you should specify in `service` which port to dial to; if you don't, $productName$ will use port 443 because it is originating TLS.
+In either case, you should specify in `service` which port to dial to; if you don't, Emissary will use port 443 because it is originating TLS.

 This is useful for doing host routing while ensuring that data is always encrypted while in-transit.